davidvieten/polling-prototype/README.md

 ## Key Features

 ### Implemented
-- **Authentication:** Integrated NextAuth.js with support for both email/password and Google OAuth, including role-based access control.
+- **Authentication:** Integrated NextAuth.js with support for email/password, including role-based access control.
 - **Player and Coach Management:** Basic functionality for adding and managing players and coaches within the system.
 - **Voting System:** GMs can vote across multiple categories, with rules like preventing self-voting enforced.